 I always have dry fingertips.
 It it just me?
 The heels of my feet are often dry as well.
 I’ve tried many different products to try and alleviate the issue, but nothing I buy in the store works very well.
 What does work is my homemade calendula cream, but that can be hard to tote around.
 Lotion bars, on the other hand, can be easily stored in small tins and kept in a purse.
 Perfect for everyday use, anywhere you are!
 Since calendula is well known for being great for the skin, I decided to make calendula lotion bars.
 I absolutely love them!
+They’ve become so popular with my family and friends that I’ve even started selling a similar product in my Coco’s Herbals Etsy shop.

 I don’t know if you’ve ever made lotion bars before, but they are surprisingly easy to make.
 If you have all the ingredients on hand and the infused oils made, then you can whip these babies up in no time!
 They make wonderful gifts, too.